-Sake has an alcoholic content of 15-20%, and it can be clear, straw yellow, or cloudy.
+Sake has an alcoholic content of 15-20%, and it can be clear, straw-yellow, or cloudy.
 The flavor can range from hearty umami-rich to light and acidic.
 Depending on the type, the taste can be fruity, like melon or apples.
 It can be robust and heavy or dry and light like white wine.

 Sake Gaining Worldwide Popularity

-The Japanese National Tax Agency defines “nihonshu” as sake made by domestically sourced ingredients.
+The Japanese National Tax Agency defines “nihonshu” as sake made with domestically sourced ingredients.
 All stages of production, from brewing to bottling, must take place in Japan.
 This rigid classification system is similar to Geographical Indication (GI), like the wines from France and Italy.

 What’s in sake?

 As mentioned above, there are four elements involved in sake.